-The head of the Turkish Disaster and Emergency Management Agency, AFAD, Yunus Sezer, announced that the death toll from the earthquake in the south of the country has risen to 40,642.
+On Thursday, the Turkish Disaster and Emergency Management Authority (AFAD) announced that the death toll from the earthquake in the south of the country had risen to 36,187.

-He pointed out that 5,700 aftershocks occurred after the double earthquake that struck Kahramanmaraş on February 6.
+It pointed out that 4,323 aftershocks occurred after the double earthquake that struck Kahramanmaraş on February 6.

-On February 6, a double earthquake struck southern Turkey and northern Syria, the first measuring 7.7 degrees and the second 7.6 degrees, followed by thousands of violent aftershocks, which left huge losses of lives and property in both countries.
+On February 6, a double earthquake struck southern Turkey and northern Syria, the first measuring 7.7 degrees and the second 7.6 degrees, with hundreds of violent aftershocks, which caused great losses in lives and property in both countries.